June 1 STRATEGY

 In the back of some people’s minds is the knowledge that they won’t be able to do what they are doing forever.
 There will come that dreaded moment when, because of age or accumulation of injuries, they won’t perform at the level they need to.
 They may think that it won’t happen to them, but it will.
 As a believer in Christ, there will never come a time when He will say that you are too old to serve Him.
 He will never cast us aside and say, “I do not need of you.”
 It won’t happen.
 He may move us around, but He will never get rid of us.
 Have you put your trust in Him?

 1 Kings 8:1-66

 My mouth is filled with Your praise And with Your glory all day long.

 It is encouraging to hear people cheering for you.
 It is interesting to hear the cheers that declare the sure victory.
 Sometimes these are quickly silenced by the opponent or another competitor.
 Other times, they seem to go on continually as you move towards victory.
 This is a shadow of the praise that belongs to Jesus.
 He will never be defeated.
 We can sing songs of victory because of His great power.
 Singing of His greatness and glory brings joy to our lives.
 Is your mouth filled with the praises of God?

 1 Kings 9:1-10:29

 For I was envious of the arrogant As I saw the prosperity of the wicked.

-One mistake common to athletes is envy.
-When we watch a great athlete perform, we want to be like them.
-We try to copy their moves and hope that others will call us great one day.
-Envy is a one way trip to disappointment.
-We don’t all have that player’s unique abilities or experience.
-An athlete should focus on developing his own unique skills and abilities.
+One mistake common to many people is envy.
+When we watch a great person perform, we want to be like them.
+We try to learn their secrets so that we can be like them one day.
+This is a one-way trip to disappointment.
+We don’t all have that person’s unique abilities or experience.
+We should focus on developing our own unique skills and abilities.
 Christians have this same problem too.
-We shouldn’t want to be someone else.
-We should want to be the unique person that God made us to be.
+We shouldn’t want to be someone else; we should want to be the unique person God made us be.
 Be the best you, you can be.
 Are you focused on being who God made you to be?

 1 Kings 11:1-12:19